Undergraduate Program Creative Writing

 The degree provides you with a comprehensive and intensive curriculum of classes and workshops in craft and technique, exposure to the work of established writers, and opportunities for you to work closely with peers and published writers as they develop and hone their creative work and critical skills.

 You get the opportunity to learn from distinguished faculty who bring their real-life experience and expertise as published authors into the classroom.
 Faculty are deeply engaged with creative writing students and act as mentors and advisors.
-Students in the program enjoy small class sizes, access to internship opportunities in a vibrant literary city and a support community of peers.
+Students in the program enjoy small class sizes, access to internship opportunities in a vibrant literary city, and a supportive community of peers.
 Students complete a final portfolio project that they can use alongside a resume.
 There are active creative writing student groups and writing events, including an annual reading series that brings writers of national and international reputation to campus.
 The B.F.A. requirements are designed to provide introductory-level experience writing in the three customary genres: fiction, nonfiction, and poetry.
-This is followed by intensive work in one of those genres for which students must apply and be accepted.
+This is followed by intensive work in one of those genres.

-The creative writing major is highly flexible with an elective structure that allows you to pursue your interests in literature, literary theory, film, screenwriting and publishing.
-The department also offers an undergraduate degree or minor in English, minors in writing and film studies and a certificate in comics studies.
+The creative writing major is highly flexible with an elective structure that allows you to pursue your interests in literature, literary theory, film, screenwriting, and publishing.
+The department also offers an undergraduate degree or minor in English, a minor in film studies, and a certificate in comics studies.

 Creative Writing Bachelor's Degree: Why PSU?

 Portland is a vibrant, literary city—a hub for writers and creatives.
 Professionals flock to the city and have created a flourishing culture and cultivated a thriving creative industry.
 Portland State continues to contribute to this community by creating an environment for aspiring writers and creatives to grow and develop.

 Students at Portland State and in the creative writing program are encouraged to take part in our student-edited publications and student support services: